Magazine

 A milk cow for her children's future

-Successful microfinance in Nepal
+Successful seed funding in Nepal

 Selling milk from her own cow helps Gyani Dong to finance the education of her adult children.